DarioMejia/HTML-CSS-and-JavaScript-for-Web-Developers/README.md

 # HTML-CSS-and-Javascript-for-Web-Developers

-This repository contains all of the source code used in the course called HTML, CSS and Javascript for Web Developers in Coursera.
+This repository contains all of the source code used in the course called [HTML, CSS and Javascript for Web Developers](https://www.coursera.org/learn/html-css-javascript-for-web-developers) in Coursera.
-If you want to see the version of the site that is the outcome of the course, [click here](https://dariomejia.github.io/HTML-CSS-and-JavaScript-for-Web-Developers/site/index.html)
+If you want to see the version of the site that is the outcome of the course, [click here](https://dariomejia.github.io/HTML-CSS-and-JavaScript-for-Web-Developers/site/index.html).

 # Assignments: